Frankie8472/advanced-systems-lab/README.md

 Create a folder named `build` and change into it.
 Then run `cmake ..` to generate the Makefile and then `make` to build the project.

-The project geneartes two executables: `benchmarks` nad `verifications`.
+The project generates two executables: `benchmarks` nad `verifications`.

 ## Running the project

 `benchmarks` executes the performance benchmark test without verifications if the implementations are correct.
 It requires a number as an argument.
 This is the number of maximum iterations the algorithm is allowed to execute.

-`verification` checks if the implementations behave correclty.
+`verification` checks if the implementations behave correctly.

 ## Goal